Supervision that meets you where you are and supports who you are becoming.

 My approach is active, collaborative, and developmentally focused.

-Interns who work well with me often appreciate:
+Residents who work well with me often appreciate:

 • Honest, direct feedback